 - Abdominal cramping or spasms, particularly after eating or during periods of stress.

-- Feeling of fullness or pressure in the abdomen, even after consuming small amounts of food.
+- The feeling of fullness or pressure in the abdomen, even after consuming small amounts of food.

-- Fatigue and disrupted sleep patterns, often associated with the distressing nature of IBS symptoms.
+- Fatigue and disrupted sleep patterns, are often associated with the distressing nature of IBS symptoms.

-- Psychological symptoms, such as anxiety or depression, which may exacerbate or coexist with IBS.
+- Psychological symptoms, such as anxiety or depression, may exacerbate or coexist with IBS.

 These symptoms can vary in severity and frequency from person to person and may fluctuate over time.
 It’s essential for individuals experiencing these symptoms to consult with a healthcare professional for proper diagnosis and management of IBS.